namespacelabs/examples/README.md

 `golang` contains an Go application that uses Minio to store S3 buckets.

+`fastify` contains a simple Node.js web server with tests.

 `multitier` contains an multi-tier stack with a Vite frontend, a Go api backend, and Postgres as a persistence layer.